dmwm/CMSRucio/helpers/README.md

    - Keep site support in loop for any help

 8. Feel free to delete and suspend rules and modify the script for you convinience.

+9. Finally, set update_from_json to true for both the main and test _Tape RSEs.

+PS: Start with a small functional test transfer, the default dataset is a good example.
+If it works, then try with a larger dataset for stress testing.